-The US Bureau of Labor Statistics (BLS) released their monthly overview of the US employment situation and the data for June shows improvement after economic decline related to COVID-19.
+The US Bureau of Labor Statistics (BLS) released their monthly overview of the US employment situation and the data for June shows improvement from May after economic decline related to COVID-19.
 The labor department jobs report examines a range of US jobs data to gauge the overall health of the US economy, specifically the number of jobs added, the unemployment rate, and what industries are hiring now.

 The June jobs report shows positive change in the labor market.
 Unemployment declined to 11.1% and total nonfarm payroll employment rose by 4.8 million, while the number of unemployed persons declined by 3.2 million to 17.8 million.
 These improvements are related to a resurgence in economy activity after major coronavirus-related slowdowns in March and April.